ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-kinesis.md

 - Consumer Classic - which enables _2 MB/s per shard across all consumers_ & 5 API calls per second per shard (pull model).

-- Consumer Enhanced Fan-Out - which enables _2 MB/s per shard per enhanced consumer_ with no API calls (push model) As of Aug 2018, KCL 2.0 and Lambda support a push model via the `SubscribeToShard` function enabling > 1 consumers to get 2 MB/s per shard over HTTP/2 with reduced latency of ~70ms.
+- Consumer Enhanced Fan-Out - which enables _2 MB/s per shard per enhanced consumer_ with no API calls (push model).
+As of Aug 2018, KCL 2.0 and Lambda support a push model via the `SubscribeToShard` function enabling > 1 consumers to get 2 MB/s per shard over HTTP/2 with reduced latency of ~70ms.
 Supports a soft limit of 5 consumers and costs more.

 In addition to third party libraries (Spark, Log4J, Appenders, Flume, Kafka connect, etc) there are several data producers that can consume records from a stream: